Ashlye Elizondo Vanderworp

 small group bible study

 One thing that makes InterVarsity unique is student leadership.
-From Bible study leaders, large group coordinators or emcees, outreach coordinators, and even apprentices, InterVarsity students lead their communities in a variety of ways.
-After being poured into by campus ministers and upperclassmen, they’re ready to pour back into the ministry.
+From Bible study leaders, large group coordinators or emcees, outreach coordinators, and even apprentices, InterVarsity provides opportunities to students to lead their communities in a variety of ways.
+After being poured into by campus ministers and upperclassmen, many are excited to pour back into the ministry.

-When I was reaching the end of my freshman year, I remember experiencing a rollercoaster of feelings when a leader told me that she thought I should be a Bible study leader the next school year.
+When I was reaching the end of my freshman year, I remember experiencing a rollercoaster of feelings when a leader told me that she thought I should be a Bible study leader for the next school year.
 I had just started really following Jesus that year and knew hardly anything about Scripture.
 At the same time, I had led in plenty of other spaces.

 I didn’t know how to feel.
 Why me?
 But why not me?